 3. Start the saw on the ground, braced safely with one foot.

 4. Don’t walk with a running saw.

 5. Hold the saw firmly with both hands, keeping your thumbs curled around the handles.
-Keep your left arm as straight as possible.
+Keep your left arm as

 6. Keep the tip of the bar from touching anything, to prevent kickback.